daniisovich/volume_renderer/README.md

 ## Controls

 You can close the program by pressing `Escape`.
-With the `left mouse button` the view is rotated. `R` resets the view and you can change the smmothstep start and end value with the `arrow keys`.
+With the `left mouse button`, the view is rotated. `R` resets the view, and you can change the smooth step start and end value with the `arrow keys`.